bast/help-with-supercomputers/talk.md

 # When to ask for help

-- Do not hesitate to ask for help and in doubt ask.
+- Do not hesitate to ask for help and ask if in doubt.

 - But the helper will appreciate if you spend more than 2 minutes on the problem before asking.